wp-plugins/wp-print-friendly/readme.txt

 * **WordPress SEO by Yoast:** This plugin's `Permalink` options, particularly *Redirect attachment URL's to parent post URL* and *Redirect ugly URL's to clean permalinks.
 (Not recommended in many cases!)*, interfere with WP Print Friendly's ability to display print templates.
 Both must be disabled, and the site's rewrite rules regenerated (by visiting Options > Permalinks and clicking *Save Changes*), for WP Print Friendly to function.

 == Changelog ==

+= 0.4.3.3 =
+* Correct error that would display wrong page's content when printing a single page of a paged post.
+* Correct error in link generation for page-specific print links.
+* Increase compatibility with View All Post's Pages plugin.

 = 0.4.3.2 =
 * Resolve PHP notice in options retrieval.